Are Your QDRO Procedures Outdated and Leaving you Exposed?

 Tip #1 - Re-evaluate your firm's QDRO professionals

-The most prevalent and potentially harmful practice is the outsourcing of QDRO preparation to an attorney or other financial professional who lacks the expertise required to properly prepare Domestic Relations Orders.
-To be fair, this trend was created years ago, when it was necessary for someone to take on the unwanted burden and “hot-potato” task of QDRO preparation, and before there was a recognized body of expertise related to QDRO’s and dividing retirement assets.
+The most prevalent and financially harmful practice is the outsourcing of QDRO preparation to an attorney or other financial professional who lacks the expertise required to properly prepare Domestic Relations Orders.
+To be fair, this practice likely began years ago, when it was necessary for someone to take on the unwanted burden and “hot-potato” task of QDRO preparation, and before there was a recognized body of expertise related to QDRO’s and dividing retirement assets.
 Today and fortunately, there are professionals with highly specific skills that can address this much-needed QDRO preparation service.
 Family Law professionals should re-qualify their short-list of QDRO preparers and be sure that those on the list are financial professionals who have expertise in ERISA Law as well as Federal and State laws governing retirement assets.
-Additionally, your QDRO professionals should also hold the Certified QDRO Specialist™ or similar, relevant designation that demonstrates a minimum level of proficiency with QDRO preparation and the laws governing retirement asset-division.
+Additionally, your QDRO professionals should hold the Certified QDRO Specialist™ or similar, relevant designation that demonstrates a minimum level of proficiency with QDRO preparation and the laws governing retirement asset-division.

 Tip #2 -Don’t allow model (Sample) orders to be used as your final product